Emery-S/Amazon_Vine_Analysis/README.md

 ## Results
 <img width="550" alt="Vine_Reviews" src="https://user-images.githubusercontent.com/112206035/222105321-47136799-c31f-48ac-aa01-855d89a59a02.png">

-all the vine reviews within the vine data set are uverified purchases.

 <img width="550" alt="non-Vine_Reviews" src="https://user-images.githubusercontent.com/112206035/222105641-667546bc-0b22-4f75-baf7-a3ed4f634425.png">

+All the vine reviews within the data set are uverified purchases while their seems to be a mix of verified and non-verified purchases for non_Vine reviews.

 #### How many Vine (paid) reviews and non-Vine (unpaid) reviews were there?
 There were 21 Vine reviews and 6690 non-Vine reviews for luggage on amazon.